SSS-192858/Info_SciVis/README.md

 The plots have been generated using Cartopy and Matplotlib.
 The codes for this are contained in the folder Color_Mapping.
 There is 1 notebook in this part -

 1. images_color_mapping.ipynb is used to generate the images for the report.
 The date for the plots is 1 May 2015.
 It also plots the videos for the following combinations - Viridis Continuous, Viridis Logarithmic, Viridis Discrete, Cividis Discrete, Plasma Discrete, Winter Discrete and Bwr Discrete.
 The dates considered for the animations are - 1,11,21 of May,June,July 2015 (total of 9 dates).

+To run the file, we can simply go to the Color_Mapping folder using `cd Color_Mapping`, and then run the jupyter notebook to get the required images and videos.

+## Contour Mapping
+The plots have been generated using Cartopy and Matplotlib.
+The codes for this are contained in the folder Contour.
+There is 1 notebook in this part -

+1. contour.ipynb is used to generate the images for the report.
+The dates for the plots are 1,11,21 of May,June,July 2015 (total of 9 dates).

+To run the file, we can simply go to the Contour folder using `cd Contour`, and then run the jupyter notebook to get the required images.

 ## Node Link Diagrams
 The plots have been made using Gephi.
 Preprocessing has been done on the data, to convert it into a format usable by Gephi.
 This can be found in the node_link.ipynb file in the Node_link folder.

 After that, we have created plots in gephi.
 The 3 workbooks used are gephi_initial.gephi, gephi_positive.gephi and gephi_negative.gephi.
-THe dataset and image folders have also been attached for completeness.
+The dataset and image folders have also been attached for completeness.

+To run the files, open the Gephi software, then go to File > Open.
+Then, select the workbook which you want to open.

 ## Parallel-Co-ordinates plot
 They have been generated using JavaScript and basic HTML.
 The steps to run the and view the Parallel Co-ordinates plot.